Amalfi Coast in First Class

 TMR RECOMMENDS: If you have the time, it’s worth spending an extra night or two in Sestri Levante so that you can visit the UNESCO World Heritage listed villages of the Cinque Terre.

-In Amalfi itself, allow time to wander around the historic centre of the town and visit the 10th century cathedral and adjacent Cloister of Paradise with its stunning mosaics and paintings.
+In Amalfi itself, allow time to wander around the historic centre of the town and visit some of the many shops selling traditional products.
+Starting your evenings with a limoncello spritz is highly recommended!

 When you arrive in Munich, make your way to the Eurostars Book Hotel (or similar) close to the station, where you have an overnight stay.

-Perhaps have a morning walk around the centre of Munich today before returning to the station for your homeward journey via Frankfurt and Brussels.
-You’ll arrive back into London St Pancras at around 8pm this evening.
+Leave your hotel after breakfast this morning and return to the station for your homeward journey via Mannheim and Paris.
+You’ll arrive back into London at around 8:30 this evening.

 Typical hotels on this itinerary